Enriched uranium: Separation of isotopes by laser excitation (SILEX)

 Separation of isotopes by laser excitation is an Australian development that also uses UF6.
 After a protracted development process involving U.S. enrichment company USEC acquiring and then relinquishing commercialization rights to the technology, GE Hitachi Nuclear Energy (GEH) signed a commercialization agreement with Silex Systems in 2006.
 GEH has since built a demonstration test loop and announced plans to build an initial commercial facility.
 Details of the process are classified and restricted by intergovernmental agreements between United States, Australia, and the commercial entities.
 SILEX has been projected to be an order of magnitude more efficient than existing production techniques but again, the exact figure is classified.
-In August, 2011 Global Laser Enrichment, a subsidiary of GEH, applied to the U.S. Nuclear Regulatory Commission (NRC) for a permit to build a commercial plant.
+In August 2011 Global Laser Enrichment, a subsidiary of GEH, applied to the U.S. Nuclear Regulatory Commission (NRC) for a permit to build a commercial plant.
 In September 2012, the NRC issued a license for GEH to build and operate a commercial SILEX enrichment plant, although the company had not yet decided whether the project would be profitable enough to begin construction, and despite concerns that the technology could contribute to nuclear proliferation.
-The fear of nuclear proliferation arose in part due to laser separation technology requiring less than 25% of the space of typical separation techniques, as well as only requiring the amount of energy that would power 12 typical houses, putting a laser separation plant that works by means of laser excitation well below the detection threshold of existing surveillance technologies.
-Due to these concerns the American Physical Society filed a petition with the U.S. Nuclear Regulatory Commission, asking that before any laser excitation plants are built that they undergo a formal review of proliferation risks.
+The fear of nuclear proliferation arose in part due to laser separation technology requiring less than 25% of the space of typical separation techniques, as well as requiring only the energy that would power 12 typical houses, putting a laser separation plant that works by means of laser excitation well below the detection threshold of existing surveillance technologies.
+Due to these concerns the American Physical Society filed a petition with the NRC, asking that before any laser excitation plants are built that they undergo a formal review of proliferation risks.
 The APS even went as far as calling the technology a "game changer" due to the ability for it to be hidden from any type of detection.